cwcowell/instakarma/plan.md

+## TODO

+- Review logger.debug and logger.info to make sure I'm using the right levels for different messages [x] Break out the respond text into a separate file
+- Consider merging log.py back into instakarma-bot
+- Extract common code
+- Handle exceptions that I throw
+- Find and fix all IntelliJ warnings

-# Plan for parsing and managing recipients
+## Plan for parsing and managing recipients

-## Recognized user
+### Recognized user

 Message contains granter's `user_id` and recipient's `user_id`.
 We need granter's `name` and recipient's `name` for logging.